pieroxy/conkw/doc/EXPLORE.md

 ## An analog clock

 On the left of the page, there is a clock.
 Click on it and you will change the clock face.
 There are a few available, we hope you'll get to like at least one.
+Otherwise, you can [write your own](WRITE_A_CLOCK_FACE.md)